utkaxxh/fadetrack/COMPLETE_DATABASE_SETUP.md

   created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

--- Create the reviews table
+-- Create reviews table (depends on barbers)
 CREATE TABLE IF NOT EXISTS reviews ( id SERIAL PRIMARY KEY, user_email VARCHAR(255) NOT NULL,